 After a large scale community consultation period, we have incorporated feedback provided, and have developed the below draft.

-We are asking for the community to read and provide feedback on the draft so that we can incorporate any further relevant ideas and directions from the community before it is put to Council for adoption and implementation.
+We have asked the community to read and provide feedback on the draft so that we can incorporate any further relevant ideas and directions from the community before it is put to Council for adoption and implementation.

 The draft contains a snapshot of Canada Bay’s place and people and what is unique about the area.
 This is followed by 77 Actions that Council will take to achieve our Land Use Vision, which is illustrated in the Structure Plan.